webrecorder/specs/README.md

 The web archive collection format stored in a ZIP file allows for efficient random access to even very large web archives (10GB+, 100GB+, etc...).
 This allows for loading web archive from static storage on-demand.

-The approah works as follows.
+The approach works as follows.
 Given a ZIP file, a client can quickly:
 ```
 1) Read all entries to determine the contents of the ZIP file via random access
 2) Load manifest from `webarchive.yaml`